Éric Caritoux: Latter years

 Impressively, Caritoux showed his performance in the 1984 Vuelta was real by returning the following year and once again competing with the elite General Classification riders.
 He finished in 6th place overall, but then joined the poorly organised Fagor team for the 1986 season and had two years of modest results.
 He rejoined Sean Kelly in 1988 at the Kas squad and had more success, taking the French road race championships.
 In 1989 he joined RMO to work with team leader Charly Mottet and repeated his French championship win.
 He stayed with RMO until the team folded in 1992 and then switched to the small Chazal team run by manager Vincent Lavenu for the final two years of his career, Éric was team leader at Chazal and mentor for the team's younger professionals of which the team was mostly composed of.
 During the 1993 Tour de France his team was chosen by the Tour as a wildcard invitation and he was their highest placed rider in 37th place.
 Most of their riders finished around 100th place but also on this team was a young Jaan Kirsipuu who later in his career would win several sprint stages in the Tour de France.
 In 1994 the Tour de France's 15th stage finished in Eric's home town of Carpentras and he was hoping to grab glory in his final year as a pro, however he was foiled by lone breakaway Eros Poli, Caritoux finished in a group with race leader Miguel Induráin at two minutes behind Poli.

-Between 1983 and 1994 Caritoux was a remarkably consistent rider in the Tour de France finishing in the top 40 ten times and breaking into the top 20 on five occasions.
+Between 1983 and 1994, Caritoux was a consistent rider in the Tour de France, finishing in the top 40 ten times and breaking into the top 20 on five occasions.

 Éric Caritoux retired from professional cycling at the end of the 1994 season at the age of 34.
 He today owns his own vineyard and holiday business in the Carpentras area and has recently worked on the Tour de France as a courtesy driver for the guests of France Telecom.